Smoke alarms save lives

 Smoke alarms play a vital role in reducing fire deaths and injuries when they are properly installed and maintained.
 If there is a fire in your home, smoke spreads fast and you need smoke alarms to give you time to get out.
 You may only have less than 60 seconds to escape a fire in your home, and only working smoke alarms can give you and your family the early warning you need to safety escape a fire.

-Here are some key facts about smoke alarms:
+Here are some key facts about fires and smoke alarms:

 It is a tenant's responsibility to test smoke alarms once a month to ensure the alarm sounds.